 From inventing the supercar to failing to sell motorcycles.

-Lamborghini's top engineers thought the way forward was mid-engine, so Gian Paolo Dallara, Paolo Stanzani, and Bob Wallace set about building a prototype on their own time.
+Lamborghini's top engineers thought the way forward was mid-engine, so Gian Paolo Dallara, Paolo Stanzani, and Bob Wallace built a prototype on their own time.
 Ferruccio wasn't wholly convinced of its long-term viability but recognized that a ferocious mid-engined car could be a great marketing tool.
-He gave the engineers a free hand to develop the idea to the end, then contracted the Italian design studio Bertone to design the bodywork.
+He gave the engineers free rein to develop the idea, then contracted the Italian design studio Bertone to design the bodywork.

 Between them, they invented the Lamborghini Miura and created the first supercar with a rear mid-engine two-seat layout.
 Just 764 were built between 1966 and 1973, but it became a global sensation.
 Amazingly, the engineers took a massive design idea from the equally culturally important Mini by designing the engine and transmission as a single unit to share lubrication from the oil.

 At the time of writing, Lamborghini produced 27 separately named models, including the all-new Revuelto.